chochinlu/J1-bots/README.md

 - [x] Chatbot by using OpenAI APIs
 - [x] Chatbot by using Langchain
+- [x] Chatbot based on RAG-fusion strategy
+- [x] Chatbot based on Decomposition strategy
-- [x] Chatbot with a basic RAG strategy - RAG Fusion
+- [x] Chatbot based on HyDE strategy